 Construction is hard work, and the job can go from difficult to dangerous when somebody in the company decides to sacrifice worker safety.
 If you or a family member has been injured in a construction site accident, our personal injury attorneys can help.

 The Turley Law Firm has been helping injured construction workers in the Dallas area pursue compensation for over 40 years.
 We have extensive experience handling a wide range of construction accident cases, and we understand the devastating injuries that occur when property owners, construction companies and site foremen act negligently.
-Our lawyers will fight aggressively to help you recover the compensation you deserve.
+Our Dallas Construction Accident Lawyers will fight aggressively to help you recover the compensation you deserve.

-You can learn about your legal rights and options by speaking with one of our construction accident lawyers in person.
+You can learn about your legal rights and options by speaking with one of our Dallas construction accident lawyers in person.
 Please call (214) 691-4025 or email email@example.com today to schedule a free consultation.

 Types of Construction Site Accidents

 A construction site could have power tools, large machinery, volatile chemicals, and any number of other hazards.
 Safety procedures are in place to prevent many common construction site accidents, but the pressure to save time and money can put innocent workers at risk of being hurt or even killed.

 Our accident attorneys have experience trying construction claims in Texas and throughout the Southwest, including accident cases involving: